BBK-PiJ-2015-08/cw-cm/README.md

 # Programming in Java - Coursework 3 - Contact Manager
 General comments
 --------------
 * Both Keith and Sergio stated on forum that if a FutureMeeting that's now in the past is noticed, we don't have to convert it to a PastMeeting.
-I have opted to do so for getPastMeeting(int id).
+I have opted to do so for getPastMeeting(int id), getFutureMeetingList, getPastMeetingListFor. addMeetingNotes does it as per the spec.

 ContactManagerImpl: getPastMeeting(int id)
 --------------